orsonteodoro/oiledmachine-overlay/SECURITY.md

 be offended.

-The report may be done via issue request but only if it contains no sensitive information and no personal attacks.
+The report may be done via issue request but only if it contains no sensitive information, no personal attacks, and nothing that violates the website rules.

 ## Personal identifiable information